sarah11918/jbrains/src/content/docs/blog/which-kinds-of-tests-should-i-write-revisited.md

 date: 2023-09-17
 tags:
   - Programming Without Blame
-# summary: >
+excerpt: >
-#   "TDD or BDD?" or "Functional Tests or Unit Tests?"
+  "TDD or BDD?" or "Functional Tests or Unit Tests?"
-#   Write any tests!
-The more clearly you understand the
-#   purpose of those tests, the more these apparent
-#   dilemmas will fade into the background.
+  Write any tests!
+The more clearly you understand the purpose of those tests, the more these apparent dilemmas will fade into the background.
 ---

 I see so many programmers tying themselves up in knots, trying to find "the right" testing strategy.
 I'd like to offer them a simple idea intended to make at least one of these knots loosen itself and disappear.